Prednisone for Back Pain Relief

 Long-term use of steroids like prednisone can lead to muscle wasting and weakness, posing a significant challenge for individuals with chronic conditions.
 This can sometimes necessitate discontinuation of steroid treatments.

-Is 5 mg prednisone a day harmful?
+Is 5 mg of prednisone a day harmful?

 The effects of prednisone are dose-dependent, with higher doses correlating to more severe side effects.
 While a daily dose of 5 mg was once considered acceptable, current recommendations lean towards minimizing or eliminating such low doses, especially for individuals prone to specific conditions.